tomtrask/accupedo-r/README.md

 that I exercise regularly if I get 150 minutes per week of MIIA (Look up a Dr Carrell that does Healthcare Triage on youtube).
 That averages out to ~22 minutes a day (it doesn't pay to round down on your exercise).
+This target can be changed with the --target_weekly_miia (-t) command line parameter.

 ### How to use the script